massanoori/THRotator/doc/en/pages/development.rst

 .. note:: If you have installed Visual C++, skip this step.

 Download Visual Studio from `Home page of Visual Studio <https://www.visualstudio.com/>`_.
-Community Editon is just enough.
+Community Edition is just enough.

 Visual Studio 2015 and later versions skip installing Visual C++ by default.
 Edit the installation option so that Visual C++ is installed.